Healthy Gluten-Free Chicken and Dumplings

 So for this chicken and dumpling recipe I though it would be much easier to roast the carrots, onions and garlic in the oven with the chicken.
 Instead of cooking them in the Dutch oven where I would need to stir them.

-We add celery salt, dried thyme, olive oil, and a cup of organic chicken stock in a large backing dish.
+We add celery salt, dried thyme, olive oil, and a cup of organic chicken stock in a large baking dish.
 Gently stir so that everything is coated and evenly distributed.